SgtFocko/Assignment1COT5405/README.md

 # Assignment1COT5405
 COT5405 Programming Assignment 1

+In this repository
-The entire program is called: Assignment 1.c
+The entire program is called: "Assignment 1.c"
-To run, just compile and run it in an IDE for C programming It also runs in the command window
+To run, Download it, then just compile and run it in an IDE for C programming It also runs in the command window
 For example: This was done in Dev C++.
-Upon opening it ran the program as follows
+Upon opening it ran the program as follows Alternatively You can just simply run the "Assignment 1.exe" file to run the program Also the pseudocode for the program is listed here as well as, "pseudo hw1.txt"

 The way the program works is that it will prompt the user for an input N between 1 and 1000 N is the N-digit size number that will be computated in addition.